masautt/typescript-compiler-showcase/as1/README.md

 ![removeComments FSM](./img/removeCommentsFSM.PNG 'removeCommentsFSM')

+You can test this RegEx and view the FSM at [debuggex.com](https://www.debuggex.com/r/N9Qd4xPXddaFYSI2).

 #### Removing `New Lines` Using Regex

 The following Regex will replace any substring of the input string that contains new lines (`\n`), tabs (`\t`), and carriage returns (`\r`) with a blank space (`_`).